Azure/Azure-Sentinel/Sample Data/README.md

 ### Schema

 The schema, similar to post-ingestion logs can be exported from log analytics using the Export option in the query window.
-The exported file is a csv file.
-This is import to understand the schema of the table that the logs are ingested in.
+The exported file is a csv.
+This is important to understand the schema of the table that the logs are ingested in.

 ## Log Extraction Guidance

 ### Extracting ingested logs from Log Analytics Workspace
 Ingested logs can be extracted by running a KQL query in the Logs window in Microsoft Sentinel/Log Analytics Workspace.
 Typing a basic query to get all all logs ingested by a Data Connector will get you the logs along with the defined schema.
-After you run the query, click on Export and then click Export to CSV - all columns.
+After you run the query, click on Export and then click **Export to CSV - all columns**.

 ![ExportToCSV](https://github.com/Azure/Azure-Sentinel/blob/prtanej-SampleDataGuidanceUpdate/Sample%20Data/Media/ExportToCSV.png)